Luis Garcia Preview, Player Props: Nationals vs. Orioles

-Luis Garcia -- with a slugging percentage of .750 in his past 10 games, including three home runs -- will be in action for the Washington Nationals versus the Baltimore Orioles, with Kyle Bradish on the mound, on September 26 at 6:35 PM ET.
+On Wednesday, Luis Garcia (.487 on-base percentage in past 10 games, 186 points above season-long percentage) and the Washington Nationals play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 6:35 PM ET.

-He had three hits (going 3-for-5 with a home run and two RBI) in his most recent appearance against the Braves.

 Sportsbook Promo Codes